 In this session you will learn about greetings and introductions, how to count from zero to ten and you will practise the days of the week.

-Read these phrases, then listen to them on CD 1 Trac 6 and repeat.
+Read these phrases, then listen to them on the audio clip below and repeat.
 Note that the common greeting Sut mae? is pronounced shwmai in South Wales.

 |Sut mae?||How are things/you?|

 |Bore da||Good morning|

 |Noswaith dda||Good evening|